 - Drag Lifts Directive - 2000/9/EC

-- Efficiency of Hot Water Boiler Directive – 92/42/EEC
+- The efficiency of Hot Water Boiler Directive - 92/42/EEC

 - Transportable Pressure Equipment Directive - 99/36/EC